boissonnat/boissonnat.github.io/resume.md

 ### Senior R&D engineer : 2010 - now

-Working in a fast paced environment and producing a high volume of applications.
+Working in a fast-paced environment and producing a high volume of applications.
 Polyglot web developer, I am responsible for developing high skilled applications with agility, dealing both with big consortia and a small technical team.

 ### R&D engineer : 2006 - 2010